Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Reduced basis derivative-informed neural operator

 Here, we provide results on the $L^2_{\mu}(\scrM;\scrY)$ approximation error of the DIS and KLE reduced basis neural operators.
 Our results show that a reduced basis architecture leads to approximation error contributions due to truncation and neural network approximation of the optimal reduced mapping.
-Such a mapping, denoted by $\bdmc{G}_r$, can be defined explicitly \cite[Proposition 2.3]{zahm2020gradient} for a given set of linear encoders $\Psi_r^*$ and decoder $\Psi_r$ constructed as in \cref{eq:projector}.
+This mapping, denoted by $\bdmc{G}_r$, can be defined explicitly \cite[Proposition 2.3]{zahm2020gradient} for a given pair of linear encoder $\Psi_r^*$ and decoder $\Psi_r$ constructed as in \cref{eq:projector}.
+Let $\calP_r \coloneqq \Psi_r\Psi_r^*$ be a projection on $\scrM$ as in \cref{eq:projection}.
+We have